drake-mer/blog/_posts/2017-11-23-short-backtracking-tutorial.markdown

 ## Introduction

+### What is backtracking.

+Backtracking etymology is straightforward.
+It means to keep track of an already taken path, like the breadcrumbs in _Little Thumb_.

+In computer science, more specifically.

-_Backtracking_ is one of those fancy word to describe an algorithm very much used in artificial intelligence.
+is one of those fancy word to describe an algorithm very much used in artificial intelligence.
 What is interesting about backtracking is the fact that it allows many variants and improvemnts according to the situation.

 This article will focus on a simple implementation of backtracking for a simple problem, with implementation in Python and Haskell.
 To finish with, we will talk of the possible refinments of the backtracking algorithm, which are need in most practical cases, especially in gaming.